 Should a federal court force desegregation on a community that is overwhelmingly against it?

 Answer: More than a century after the Civil War, and more than fifty years after Brown v.
 Board of Education and the incident at Central High School in Little Rock, Arkansas, there is still no consensus answer to this question.
 Most Americans probably believe that racial equality is important enough of an ideal that not even local preferences for segregation, or separate but equal, should override the ideal.
 This question challenges students to consider the role of courts in bringing about societal change—other as leaders of that change, or as followers.

+Under what circumstances do you believe the Senate can legitimately refuse to hold hearings on a President’s nomination to the Supreme Court?

+Answer: Responses will vary.

 Additional Exercises